EmuDeck/emudeck.github.io/docs/community-creations/steamos/tools-and-guides.md

 This section will cover how to download and set up XboxEepromEditor.
 For the GitHub, see [https://github.com/Ernegien/XboxEepromEditor](https://github.com/Ernegien/XboxEepromEditor).

+!!! quote

     XboxEepromEditor "allows for generating and/or editing the contents of an Original Xbox EEPROM".

 #### Set up Folders